 a.
-Requires a license, permit, or any other prior authorization to engage in or oper rate a line of business.
+Requires a license, permit, or any other prior authorization to engage in or operate a line of business. rate a line of business.

 - b. \square Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - c.